daniel-molina/visualequation/HACKING.md

 A **0-ulevel usubeq of a subeq S** is:

 *   If S is a usubeq, S.
 *   Elif S is a symbol, it does not exist.
+(Today every symbol is usubeq)
 *   Else (S is a block), a **0-ulevel** usubeq of a S-par**.

 A **N-ulevel usubeq of a subeq S**, N being a positive integer, is: